Native vs Hybrid Application

 3. Access to an Internet connection

 Hybrid apps are primarily websites that require an internet connection to access a full range of features.
-In the absence of internet connectivity, users might find trouble accessing it offline.
+While in the absence of internet connectivity, users might find trouble accessing it offline.

 4. Graphics